 Vandal Attacks Appeal

-Over the past week (20 - 27 July) the railway has unfortunately been subject to a series of vandal attacks causing thousands of pounds worth of damage to the popular heritage line.
+From the 20 - 27 July the railway has unfortunately been subject to a series of vandal attacks causing thousands of pounds worth of damage to the popular heritage line.

 The vandal attacks took place around our Bury hub on 20, 21, 22 and 25 July and saw a number of vehicles damaged by graffiti, forced entry and smashed windows, leaving a trail of destruction and a feeling of devastation in their wake.